czr5014iph/bitcoin4e/README.md

 Ideas for useful protocol upgrades are tracked in the issue tracker.

-Bitcoin XT is intended to be compatible with crowd funded development.
+Bitcoin 4E is intended to be compatible with crowd funded development.
 If you would like to experiment with a (non consensus changing) protocol upgrade, please discuss it on the mailing list first.
 You should be able to get a clear decision on the concept and design before starting on the implementation.